-- 13.1 The volume flow record is to be audited with a view to verifying whether all the documents required as per these audit guidelines are available and whether they fully prove the volume flow record from collection of the materials in the contract area up to entry in the recovery plant for all facilities used. - 13.2 All the recovery plants specified are to be audited with a view to verifying whether the documents prove the recovery, including correct allocation to the recovery method. - 13.3 Throughout the year, and at the end of the year, postings in the IT systems used are to be analysed.
+- 13.1 The volume flow record is to be audited with a view to verifying whether all the documents required as per these audit guidelines are available and whether they fully evidence the volume flow record, to the standard of the checks set out in these audit guidelines from collection of the materials in the contract area up to entry in the recovery facilities for all facilities used. - 13.2 It must be checked for all the listed recovery facilities whether the documentation evidences recovery, including correct recovery method classification, according to the standards of the checks set out in these audit guidelines and with reasonable assurance. - 13.3 Throughout the year, and at the end of the year, postings in the IT systems used are to be analysed.
 The analyses are to be checked to verify whether they are plausible in respect of the facilities used and the packaging consumption (e.g. looking at the load curves of the sorting facilities, inner distribution of the groups).
 If there are any anomalies during the year, the audit scope is to be widened and the anomalies are to be checked in an on-site audit. - 13.4 For all facilities used/supplied (with the exception of final recipient facilities), the facility accounts must then be checked.
 They must plausibly show the proven inputs and outputs.
-They must be plausible within themselves and overall. - 13.5 All inconsistencies in transport (exit facility entry subsequent recipient) and facility accounts are to be reviewed where they show a difference of more than 10 percent (10%) (within themselves and in comparison to input versus output).
+They must be plausible within themselves and overall. - All inconsistencies in transport (exit facility entry subsequent recipient) and facility accounts are to be reviewed where they show a difference of more than 10 percent (10%) (within themselves and in comparison to input versus output).
 Verifiable and understandable reasons for the differences must be cited.
 If audit activities under section B14 lead to collection and rate volumes that can no longer be certified with reasonable assurance, they must be deducted.
 The case and calculation of the specific deduction volume is to be presented in the audit report.